What To Know About Microsoft Azure PostgreSQL Hyperscale

 What is Azure Database for PostgreSQL Hyperscale?

 In early 2019 Microsoft acquired a company named Citus Data, which had created an extension for the PostgreSQL database engine to horizontally distribute database tables.
-Since renamed Azure Database for PostgreSQL Hyperscale, this feature enables database developers to design tables so portions of the data are distributed among different worker nodes in the topology – allowing for more processing capability than would be possible on a single server.
+Since renamed Azure Database for PostgreSQL Hyperscale, this feature enables database developers to design tables so portions of the data are distributed among different worker nodes in the topology – allowing for more processing capability than would be possible on Single Server or Flexible Server.

 Benefits of Using PostgreSQL Hyperscale